Hack, did you say hack?

 PATCHED POCKET DETAIL

 For the small patch pocket, I added a bias tape detail on the upper edge.
 Beforehand, I cut out the pocket by adding a 1 cm seam allowance on the top.
-I assembled my pre-folded bias tape and I made a finish just as I did for the armholes.

 / 4 /